 Slum is available at all major retailers, including Amazon.

-[Note: Slum is a place I have dreamt of for more than thirty years.
+Slum is a place I have dreamt of for more than thirty years.
 It is nightmarish, hellish.
 The dream I've written about below details my latest visit there, which took place a couple of years ago, and will appear in the next edition.
-I thought I'd include it now given that Republicans in Congress are desperate to give us a version of health care that is in many ways no less horrific.]
+I thought I'd include it now given that Senate Republicans are desperate to give us health care that is in many ways no less nightmarish.

 The Health Clinic